AsafSH6/Knowledge-Center/README.md

 The script reloads the messages every 3minutes from the server in case something changed.

-**I assume that the path of mongoDB is your environment variables PATH!!!** run the RunMe.bat
+**I assume that the path of mongoDB is in your environment variables PATH!!!**

+run: RunMe.bat